 This is a fee that will need to be paid once you are licensed so you can start working and accessing properties immediately.

 There are other professional membership organizations such as REALTOR that you can elect to become a part of.
 However, there are fees associated with it.

 These fees to be a real estate agent come with a yearly cost and start at around $200 a year depending on state and organization.

 The cost to become a real estate agent is only part of the story.
-The cost to be a real estate agent is the rest of it.
+The ongoing costs to be a real estate agent are the rest of it.